irods/irods_library_examples/README.md

                                 env.rodsUserName,
                                 env.rodsZone,
                                 refresh_time_in_secs};

+    // As an alternative to the steps above, you can use the following free
+    // function to construct a connection pool.
+This function simply automates
+    // all of the steps preceding this line.
+The primary difference is that the
+    // pool is allocated on the heap and is returned via a shared pointer.
+    //
+    //     auto pool = irods::make_connection_pool(4);

     // Get a connection from the pool.
     // "conn" is returned to the pool when it goes out of scope.